Ronaldinho: Early life

 Born in Porto Alegre in 1980, Ronaldinho moved into an affluent suburb at the age of eight.

 Ronaldo de Assis Moreira was born on 21 March 1980 in the city of Porto Alegre, the state capital of Rio Grande do Sul, Brazil.
 His mother, Miguelina Elói Assis dos Santos, was a salesperson who studied to become a nurse.
 His father, João de Assis Moreira, was a shipyard worker and a footballer for the local club Esporte Clube Cruzeiro (not to be confused with the larger Cruzeiro Esporte Clube).
 After Ronaldo's elder brother Roberto signed with Grêmio, the family moved to a home in the more affluent Guarujá section of Porto Alegre, which was a gift from Grêmio to convince Roberto to stay at the club.
 Still, Roberto's career was ultimately cut short by injury.
 When Ronaldo was eight years old, his father hit his head and drowned in the swimming pool at their new home.
 Roberto has acted as Ronaldo's manager, while his sister Deisi has worked as his press coordinator.

-Ronaldo's football skills began to blossom at the age of eight, and he was first given the nickname Ronaldinho—inho, meaning 'small'—because he was often the youngest and the smallest player in youth club matches.
+Ronaldo's football skills began to blossom at the age of eight, and he was first given the nickname Ronaldinho—inho, meaning 'small', also a term of endearment — because he was often the youngest and the smallest player in youth club matches.
 He developed an interest in futsal and beach football, which later expanded to organized football.
 Many of his signature moves originate from futsal, especially his ball control.
 His first brush with the media came at the age of 13, when he scored all 23 goals in a 23–0 victory against a local team.
 Ronaldinho was identified as a rising star at the 1997 U-17 World Championship in Egypt, in which he scored two goals on penalty kicks.

+Growing up, Ronaldinho's idols included the World Cup–winning stars Rivelino (from 1970); Diego Maradona (from 1986); Romário (from 1994); and his two future international teammates Ronaldo and Rivaldo (who would, together with him, form the attacking trio in Brazil's 2002 World Cup–winning team).